prismspecs/creative-interventions/week06/lecture-notes.md

     + Blue Bucket via Creative Time http://creativetime.org/summit/2011/09/23/voina
       + Nikolayev—who was nicknamed “Crazy Lenya” by his fellow activists—is remembered for his brave actions during the group’s 2010 Blue Bucket protests, in which he sprinted across a busy street wearing a blue bucket atop his head.
 The bucket was a symbol of the blue flashing beacons Russian government officials often place atop their vehicles in order to cut through traffic, often causing accidents and killing pedestrians along the way.

-      + According to atribute to Nikolayev posted on Voina’s blog, he “walked in the traffic lanes on Moscow’s busiest streets.
+      + According to a tribute to Nikolayev posted on Voina’s blog, he “walked in the traffic lanes on Moscow’s busiest streets.
 He blindly moved against traffic, ignoring the speed limits and obstructing public transportation.”
 During one protest, he climbed on top of a government official’s car.
 The car’s driver got out and knocked the bucket off of his head—only to reveal a second blue bucket underneath.
   + Banksy
     + Shreds his painting that had just sold at Sothebys for 1 million pounds, quotes Picasso "the urge to destroy is also a creative urge"
       + https://www.youtube.com/watch?time_continue=60&v=ynHl7bU_aPU